Extract PEXA Settlement Statements to Excel

 Batch extraction becomes worthwhile when the same task repeats.
 A conveyancing firm closing a steady monthly settlement load can use a consistent export to check source and destination funds, close matter files, and identify exceptions.
 A property accountant can extract settlement lines across several client transactions before preparing cost-base records.
 A portfolio office can keep acquisition and disposal records in one structure instead of rebuilding the spreadsheet for every property.

 Invoice Data Extraction fits the batch and portfolio route: upload the completed settlement packs, specify the row-level schema in the prompt, export XLSX, CSV, or JSON, then review flagged rows before import or archive.
-The product can reduce manual transcription, but it should be used as an extraction layer, not as the final authority on legal, settlement, or tax treatment.
+Use it as the extraction layer, with legal, settlement, and tax treatment left to the responsible professional.

 The standard is simple: a conveyancer, accountant, SMSF auditor, or portfolio reviewer should be able to open the spreadsheet years later, understand each settlement line, find the source document, and see which items needed judgement before the record was filed.